+Multi car accidents are common nowadays because people are distracted on the crowded roadways.
 Car crashes can happen for a number of reasons.
 Sometimes, traffic slows down all of a sudden and many drivers do not have time to react before they hit the car in front of them.
 A pile up.
 Dominoes.

 These kinds of cases involve a question of who is at fault.

 In Colorado, a party can be apportioned a percentage of fault.

 If vehicle #1, vehicle #2, and vehicle #3 are involved in a car crash on highway 225 in Aurora, Colorado, we need to determine who was at fault.
 Was it one vehicle or two vehicles or all three?

 Let's assume that vehicle #1 stops for traffic in front of it because there is a traffic jam.
 Let's assume that vehicle #2 starts to slow but does not stop in time before rear ending vehicle #1.
 Let's assume that vehicle #3 does not stop in time and hits vehicle #2, and then vehicle #2 bounces into vehicle #1 again.

 Both vehicle #2 and #3 may be at-fault for damages and injuries to people in vehicle #1.

 Vehicle #3 may be at-fault for damages and and injuries to people in vehicle #2.